Skip to main content

 8 mentions Positive Neutral Negative

 • “Especially after the last update, the Berlin part of the game became almost unplayable.
-Graphics settings do not change much, and I see that utilization of CPU and GPU is low.
-The game runs horribly, with an average FPS that drops to around 20 when arriving at the stations on medium settings.
-Every time the AI train appears, the game freezes for a fraction of a second.
-I just cannot recommend it at this stage (specs: 10700k + 3070).”
+Graphics settings do not change much, CPU and GPU utilization is low, and the game runs horribly.
+Average FPS is low; arriving at stations is around 20 FPS on medium settings, and every time an AI train appears, the game freezes for a fraction of a second.
+I cannot recommend it at this stage.
+(Specs: 10700k + 3070)”

 • “That doesn't prevent the drive from being a festival of stutters, freezes, and out-of-memory crashes.”